FrameworkComputer/linux-docs/MeshAnalyzer/readme.md

 - **Roaming analysis**: Use --roaming-test while walking around your space for comprehensive results

-- **Power management**: Run --check-power --fix-power if experiencing frequent disconnects or connection drops
+- **Test Power management**: Run --check-power if experiencing frequent disconnects or connection drops

 - **HTML reports**: Best viewed in modern browsers with JavaScript enabled for full interactivity